-Mr. Lutt represents owners, developers and private equity investors in a wide range of domestic and international joint venture, partnership, financing and distressed debt real estate transactions, as well as the acquisition, disposition, development, leasing and management of various classes of real estate, including commercial, industrial, office, hospitality, residential and mixed use properties.
-Additionally, Mr. Lutt represents clients in the hospitality sector in connection with joint ventures, acquisitions, dispositions, public, private and government sponsored financings, including acquisition and construction financings, resort and condo-hotel developments, and management agreements.
+Mr. Lutt represents owners, developers and private equity investors in a wide range of domestic and international joint venture, partnership, financing and distressed debt real estate transactions, as well as the acquisition, disposition, development, leasing and management of various classes of real estate, including commercial, industrial, energy, office, data center, hospitality, residential and mixed use properties.
+Additionally, Mr. Lutt represents clients in the hospitality sector in connection with joint ventures, acquisitions, dispositions, public, private and government sponsored financings, including acquisition and construction financings, resort development, and management agreements.
 He also represents private equity investors and other clients in a variety of domestic and international mergers, acquisitions, divestitures, joint ventures and restructurings.

-On both domestic and cross-border transactions, Mr. Lutt works in close cooperation with White & Case lawyers in related areas such as tax, bankruptcy, infrastructure/projects, securities and disputes, as well as with lawyers throughout our worldwide network.
+On both domestic and cross-border transactions, Mr. Lutt works in close cooperation with White & Case lawyers in related areas, such as tax, bankruptcy, infrastructure/projects, power and disputes, as well as with lawyers throughout our worldwide network.

 - PWM Property Management LLC in the sale of its interests in the commercial office tower located at 245 Park Avenue in New York City to an affiliate of SL Green Realty Corp., the largest landlord in Manhattan.
 The transaction was valued at approximately US$2 billion, including the assumption of US$1.76 billion of existing funded debt, the equitization of US$168 million of SL Green's existing preferred equity interests in 245 Park JV LLC, and the investment of US$68 million in cash to satisfy the obligations necessary to effectuate the restructuring.